How Often Should You Wash Curly Hair?

 - Wash Only When The Hair Is Dirty

 People often tend to wash their hair every couple of days.
-But washing your hair frequently might strip the essential oils required for its healthy growth.
+But washing your hair too frequently may strip the natural oils required for its healthy growth.
 Lack of oil and moisture makes the hair dry, rough, and itchy.
+Jessica Shults, an expert hairstylist, says, “Focus on scrubbing the scalp to cleanse and stimulate it.
+You can then let the suds gently wash over the strands during the rinse to avoid stripping moisture from your curls.”

 Hence, shampoo your hair only when it becomes dirty and your curls look weighed down.
 Otherwise, cleanse your hair with water by massaging the scalp to eliminate dirt and excess oils.
 You can also co-wash your hair to retain its natural moisture.